-- The status of all three holding tanks: "black waste water," "gray waste water," and fresh water. - The charge in your 12-volt auxiliary battery.
+- The status of all three holding tanks: "black waste water," "gray waste water," and fresh water. - The level of your LP gas - The charge in your 12-volt auxiliary batteries - The generator hour meter.

-There are also switches to turn on the:
+There are also switches or a lever to turn on the:

+- Water pump

+- Hood light

+- Water heater

+- Generator

-- · Water pump - Range hood light
+- · Range hood light

+- Exhaust fan